mawds/r-programming-intro/_episodes/01-recap.md

 > >
 > > The main differences are:
 > > * The co2 data contains documentation and licencing information at its start.
 These rows
-> >   are prefixed with the # symbol
+> >   are prefixed with the # symbol.
 > > * The gapminder data contains variables names in its first row (remember we cannot start an R
-> >   variable with a number, and including spaces needs special tricks).
+> >   variable with a number, and including spaces needs special tricks (and is generally a bad idea)).
 The co2 data doesn't
 > >   contain variable names in a nice format.
 > > * In the gapminder data each value is separated by a single comma.
 In the co2 data, the values
 > >   are separated by (varying numbers) of spaces.